^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 More than 20 types of human papillomavirus (HPV) can infect the genital tract.
-Most HPV infections are asymptomatic, occur in subclinical form, or remain unrecognized.
+Most HPV infections are asymptomatic, subclinical, or unrecognized.
 Visible genital warts are usually caused by HPV types 6 or 11.
-Other types of HPV that can be detected from the anogenital area (for example, types 16, 18, 31, 33 and 35) are strongly associated with cervical dysplasia.
-The diagnosis of genital warts can be confirmed by biopsy, although biopsy is rarely necessary (for example, with complications of diagnosis, inefficiency of standard therapy, worsening clinical picture during treatment, reduced immunity, pigmented / compacted / ulcerated warts).
-There is no evidence to support the use of type-specific DNA tests for HPV in routine diagnosis or management of patients with visible genital warts.
+Other HPV types that can be isolated from the anogenital area (eg, types 16, 18, 31, 33, and 35) are strongly associated with cervical dysplasia.
+The diagnosis of genital warts can be confirmed by biopsy, although biopsy is rarely necessary (eg, in complicated cases, failure of standard therapy, worsening of clinical picture during treatment, immunosuppression, pigmented/hardened/ulcerated warts).
+There are no data to support the use of type-specific HPV DNA testing in the routine diagnosis or management of patients with visible genital warts.

-HPV types b and 11 can also cause warts in the vagina, the cervix, inside the urethra and inside the anus.
-Intraanal warts are found predominantly in patients who practice receptive anal intercourse and differ from warts in the perianal area that may occur in men and women who do not practice anal sex.
-In addition to lesions of the genital area, these types of HPV can cause warts conjunctiva, nasopharynx and oral cavity.
-HPV types 6 and 11 are rarely associated with invasive squamous cell carcinoma of the vulva.
-Depending on the size and anatomical location, genital warts can be painful, easily traumatized and / or itchy.
+HPV types B and 11 can also cause warts in the vagina, on the cervix, inside the urethra, and inside the anus.
+Intraanal warts occur predominantly in patients who engage in receptive anal intercourse and are distinct from perianal warts, which may occur in men and women who do not engage in anal intercourse.
+In addition to genital lesions, these HPV types can cause warts of the conjunctiva, nasopharynx, and oral cavity.
+HPV types 6 and 11 are rarely associated with invasive squamous cell carcinoma of the external genitalia.
+Depending on their size and anatomical location, genital warts may be painful, easily bruised, and/or itchy.

-HPV types 16,18, 31, 33, 35 are rarely found in visible genital warts and are associated with squamous intraepithelial neoplasia (squamous cell carcinoma in-situ, papular bovenoid, erythroplasia Keira, Bowie's disease).
-These types of HPV are associated with vaginal anal and cervical intraepithelial dysplasia and squamous cell carcinoma.
-Patients with visible genital warts can be simultaneously infected with a variety of types of HPV.
+HPV types 16, 18, 31, 33, 35 are rarely found in visible genital warts and are associated with squamous cell intraepithelial neoplasia (squamous cell carcinoma in situ, papular bowenoid, erythroplasia of Queyrat, Bowie's disease).
+These HPV types are associated with vaginal, anal and cervical intraepithelial dysplasia and squamous cell carcinoma.
+Patients with visible genital warts may be simultaneously infected with multiple HPV types.

 Treatment of genital warts

-The primary goal of treating visible genital warts is to remove the warts that cause symptoms.
-As a result of treatment, a "non-population" period may occur.
-Genital warts often do not cause symptoms.
-None of the currently available treatments have an effect on the natural course of HPV infection and does not destroy this infection.
-Removal of warts can and reduce, and not reduce their infectiousness.
-If left untreated, visually-determined genital warts can resolve themselves, remain unchanged or increase in size.
-There is no reason to believe that the treatment of visually-defined warts can affect the development of cervical cancer.
+The primary goal of treatment for visible genital warts is to remove warts that cause symptoms.
+Treatment may result in a "wart-free" period.
+Genital warts often cause no symptoms.
+None of the currently available treatments alter the natural history of HPV infection or eradicate the infection.
+Removing warts may or may not reduce their infectivity.
+If left untreated, visible genital warts may resolve on their own, remain unchanged, or increase in size.
+There is no evidence that treatment of visible warts will affect the development of cervical cancer.

-The treatment methods currently available for visually detectable genital warts are local treatment agents that are used by the patient: podophylox and imiquadam, and therapist-mediated therapy: cryotherapy, podophyllinic resin, trichloroacetic acid, bichloroacetic acid, interferon and surgical method.
-Most patients have from one to ten genital warts, a total area of 0.5 to 1.0 cm2, which are amenable to most methods of exposure.
-Factors that may influence the choice of treatment include the size of the warts, their number, location, morphology, patient preference, cost, ease of use, side effects and experience of the health care provider.
-It is important to have a treatment plan or protocol, because Many patients require a course of therapy, rather than a single treatment.
-In general, warts located on wet surfaces and / or skin folds respond better to local treatments with drugs such as trichloroacetoacetic acid (TCA), podophyllin, podophylox, and imiquamod than warts on dry skin surfaces.
+Treatment options currently available for visible genital warts include topical therapies applied by the patient (podofilox and imiquamod) and therapies administered by a health care provider (cryotherapy, podophyllin resin, trichloroacetic acid, bichloroacetic acid, interferon) and surgery.
+Most patients have one to ten genital warts, measuring 0.5 to 1.0 cm2 in area, which are responsive to most treatment options.
+Factors that may influence the choice of treatment include wart size, number, location, morphology, patient preference, cost, ease of administration, side effects, and health care provider experience.
+A treatment plan or protocol is important because many patients require a course of therapy rather than a single treatment.
+In general, warts located on moist surfaces and/or in skin folds respond better to topical treatment with drugs such as trichloroacetoacetic acid (TCA), podophyllin, podofilox, and imiquamod than warts located on dry skin surfaces.

-If, when using the methods of treatment conducted by a doctor, there is no significant improvement after three courses of treatment, or full resolution of warts after six courses of treatment, then the therapeutic mode of treatment should be changed.
-The risk / benefit ratio of the course of treatment should be comprehensively assessed in order to avoid excessive healing of the patient.
-The doctor should always weigh and, if necessary, change the methods of local treatment used by the patient and the methods performed by the doctor.
+If the physician's treatment methods do not result in significant improvement after three treatment courses, or complete resolution of warts after six treatment courses, the treatment method should be changed.
+The risk/benefit ratio of the treatment course should be fully assessed to avoid over-healing the patient.
+The physician should always weigh and, if necessary, modify the patient's local treatment methods and the physician's methods.

 Podofilox, 0.5% solution or gel.
-Patients can apply the Podophilox solution with a cotton swab, or podophylox gel with a finger, 2 times a day for 3 days; then follows a break for 4 days.
-This cycle can be repeated, if necessary; up to 4 cycles.
-The total area of the treated warts should not exceed 10 cm 2, and the total volume of Podophilus should not exceed 0.5 ml per day.
-If possible, the health worker should himself conduct the first treatment to show how to apply the medication correctly and what warts to process.
-The safety of the use of podophyllose during pregnancy is not proven.
+Patients may apply podofilox solution with a cotton swab, or podofilox gel with a finger, twice daily for 3 days, followed by a 4-day rest period.
+This cycle may be repeated if necessary, for a total of 4 cycles.
+The total area of warts treated should not exceed 10 cm2 , and the total volume of podofilox should not exceed 0.5 ml per day.
+If possible, a health care professional should perform the first treatment to demonstrate how to apply the product correctly and which warts to treat.
+The safety of podofilox during pregnancy has not been established.

 Or Imiquamod 5% cream.
-Patients should apply imiquamod-cream with a finger, at night, three times a week, up to 16 weeks.
-It is recommended that after 6-10 hours after application, rinse the area of the cream with mild soap and water.
-With this method of treatment, many patients warts disappear after 8-10 weeks or earlier.
-The safety of the use of podophylox during pregnancy is not established.
+Patients should apply imiquamod cream with their finger, at night, three times a week, for up to 16 weeks.
+It is recommended to wash the area with mild soap and water 6-10 hours after application.
+With this treatment, many patients experience wart clearance in 8-10 weeks or sooner.
+The safety of podofilox during pregnancy has not been established.

 Cryotherapy with liquid nitrogen or cryoprobe.
 Repeat applications every 1-2 weeks.

-Or Trichloroacetic acid (TCAA), or dichloroacetic acid (DHAQ) of 80-90%.
-It is applied in small amounts only to warts and aged until dry, until a white "hoarfrost" appears.
-Powder with talc or sodium bicarbonate (baking soda) is used to remove unreacted acid.
+Or trichloroacetic acid (TCA) or dichloroacetic acid (DCA) 80-90%.
+Apply a small amount only to the warts and leave until dry, until a white "frost" appears.
+To remove unreacted acid, use powder with talc or sodium bicarbonate (baking soda).
 If necessary, repeat the procedure weekly.

-Or Surgical removal - tangential excision with scissors, tangential razor excision, curettage or electrosurgery.
+Or Surgical excision - tangential excision with scissors, tangential razor excision, curettage or electrosurgery.

-The patient can carry out treatment independently, if the location of the warts allows for their treatment.
-Podophylox in the form of a 0.5% solution or gel is relatively inexpensive, easy to use, safe and can be used alone by patients at home.
+The patient can carry out the treatment independently if the location of the warts allows their treatment.
+Podofilox in the form of a 0.5% solution or gel is relatively inexpensive, easy to use, safe and can be used by patients at home.
 Podofilox is an antimitotic drug that causes destruction of warts.
-Most patients reported mild to moderate pain or local irritation after treatment.
+Most patients noted mild to moderate pain or local irritation after treatment.
 Imiquimod is a locally acting immunostimulant that promotes the production of interferon and other cytokines.
-Before the disappearance of the wart, there are usually local inflammatory reactions, most often mild or moderate.
+Before the wart disappears, there are usually local inflammatory reactions, most often mild or moderate.

-Cryotherapy destroys warts due to cytolysis occurring under the influence of temperature and requires the use of special equipment.
-Its main disadvantage is that proper use requires considerable preparation, without which warts often fail to completely cure, and as a result, the effectiveness of the method may be low, or the chance of complications increases.
-Soreness in the application of liquid nitrogen occurs due to necrosis, and, quite often, bubbles are formed at the site of exposure.
-Although local anesthesia (when using local drugs or injections) is not routinely used, its use facilitates treatment with a large number of warts or with a large area of freezing.
+Cryotherapy destroys warts by cytolysis caused by heat and requires special equipment.
+Its main disadvantage is that proper use requires considerable preparation, without which warts often cannot be completely cured, and as a result the effectiveness of the method may be low or the risk of complications increases.
+Pain during application of liquid nitrogen occurs due to necrosis, and quite often blisters form at the site of application.
+Although local anesthesia (whether by topical agents or injections) is not routinely used, its use facilitates treatment when there are a large number of warts or when the area to be frozen is large.

-The podophyllene resin contains many components, including ligand-podophyllin, which is an antimitotic agent.
+Podophyllin resin contains many components, including the lignan podophyllin, which is an antimitotic agent.
 The resin is most often prepared in 10-25% tincture of benzoin.
-However, this drug varies widely in concentration and in the content of active and inactive components.
-The time interval at which podofillin preparations retain their active properties is unknown.
-It is important to apply a thin layer of podophylline resin on the warts and let it dry in the air until the place of contact with the clothing comes into contact.
-Abundant applications or insufficient air drying can lead to local irritation, due to the spread of the drug to the unaffected skin.
+However, this preparation varies widely in concentration and in the content of active and inactive components.
+The length of time that podophyllin preparations remain active is unknown.
+It is important to apply podophyllin resin thinly to the wart and allow it to air dry before touching the area with clothing.
+Heavy application or insufficient air drying may result in local irritation due to the drug spreading to unaffected skin.

-TCAH and BHUK are caustic substances that destroy warts, thanks to the chemical coagulation of proteins.
-They are widely used, but not enough studied.
-Solutions TCAK have a very low viscosity (in comparison with water) and with too much applique can quickly spread, damaging a significant area of normal adjacent tissues.
-Applying drugs TCAH and BHUK should be very careful and you need to let them dry before the patient sits down or stands up.
-In the event of intense painful sensations, the acid can be neutralized with soap or soda.
+TCCA and BCA are caustic substances that destroy warts by chemically coagulating proteins.
+They are widely used, but have not been studied enough.
+TCCA solutions have very low viscosity (compared to water) and, if applied too generously, can quickly spread, damaging a significant area of normal adjacent tissue.
+TCCA and BCA preparations should be applied very carefully and allowed to dry before the patient sits or stands up.
+If intense pain occurs, the acid can be neutralized with soap or soda.

-Surgical removal of warts has advantages over other methods of exposure in that rapid removal of warts occurs, usually in one visit.
-However, this requires significant clinical practice, some equipment, and a longer processing time.
-After achieving the effect of local anesthesia, visually detectable genital warts can be physically destroyed by electrosurgery, in which case no additional hemostasis is usually required.
-Alternatively, warts can be removed by tangential excision with sharp scissors or a scalpel, or removed by curettage.
-Since most warts are exophytic, the use of this method can be complicated by the formation of a wound within the epidermis.
-Hemostasis can be achieved by electrocoagulation or chemical hemostatic agents, such as a solution of aluminum chloride.
-Stitching is not required and is not shown in most cases if surgical removal is performed correctly.
-Surgical method is most applicable in the treatment of patients with a large number or with a large area of genital warts.
-CO laser and surgical method can be used in managing patients with multiple or intraurethral warts, especially if other methods of treatment have proved ineffective.
+Surgical removal of warts has advantages over other methods in that warts can be removed quickly, usually in a single visit.
+However, it requires considerable clinical practice, some equipment, and longer treatment times.
+Once local anesthesia has been achieved, visible genital warts can be physically destroyed by electrosurgery, in which case additional hemostasis is usually not required.
+Alternatively, warts can be removed by tangential excision with sharp scissors or a scalpel, or by curettage.
+Because most warts are exophytic, this method may be complicated by wound formation within the epidermis.
+Hemostasis can be achieved by electrocautery or chemical hemostatic agents such as aluminum chloride solution.
+Sutures are not required or indicated in most cases if surgical removal is performed correctly.
+Surgical treatment is most appropriate for patients with a large number or large area of genital warts.
+CO2 laser and surgical treatment may be used in patients with multiple or intraurethral warts, especially if other treatments have failed.

-Interferon, either natural or recombinant, has been used to treat genital warts systemically (subcutaneously, to a remote site or intramuscularly) or to the affected area (injections into warts).
-Systemic use of interferon was not effective.
-Interferon, introduced into the lesion area, showed comparatively the same efficacy and level of relapses with other methods.
-It is believed that interferon should be effective because it has an antiviral and / or immunostimulating effect.
-However, interferon treatment is not recommended for routine use because of the inconvenience of its appointment, the need for frequent visits and its ability to often cause systemic side effects, with relatively equal effectiveness with other methods.
+Interferon, either natural or recombinant, has been used to treat genital warts systemically (subcutaneously, into a distant site, or intramuscularly) or intralesional (intralesional injection).
+Systemic use of interferon has not been shown to be effective.
+Interferon administered intralesionally has demonstrated comparable efficacy and recurrence rates to other methods.
+Interferon is thought to be effective because it has antiviral and/or immunostimulatory effects.
+However, interferon treatment is not recommended for routine use because of its inconvenience, the need for frequent visits, and its frequent systemic side effects, despite comparable efficacy to other methods.

-Due to the lack of available effective therapies, some clinics use a combination treatment (two or more simultaneous methods of influencing the same wart).
-Most experts believe that combined methods do not increase efficacy, but may increase the number of complications.
+Due to the lack of effective treatments available, some clinics use combination treatments (two or more simultaneous treatments for the same wart).
+Most experts believe that combination treatments do not increase effectiveness and may increase complications.

 Cervical warts

-In women with exophytic cervical warts, a highly differentiated squamous intraepithelial lesion (PIP) must be excluded before treatment begins.
-Treatment should be conducted under the expert's supervision.
+In women with exophytic cervical warts, high-grade squamous intraepithelial lesion (SIL) should be excluded before treatment.
+Treatment should be carried out under specialist supervision.

 Cryotherapy with liquid nitrogen.
 Due to the risk of perforation and fistula formation, the use of a cryoprobe in the vagina is not recommended.

-Or TCAK or BHUK, 80-90% are applied only to warts.
-Apply the drug should be in small quantities and only on warts, to withstand until drying, until a white "hoarfrost" appears.
-Powder with talc or sodium bicarbonate (baking soda) is used to remove unreacted acid.
+Either THUK or BHUK, 80-90% are applied only to warts.
+The preparation should be applied in small quantities and only to warts, kept until dry, until a white "frost" appears.
+To remove unreacted acid, use powder with talc or sodium bicarbonate (baking soda).
 If necessary, repeat the procedure weekly.

-Or Podofillin, 10-25% in benzoyin tincture is applied to the affected area, which must be dry before removing the vaginal mirror.
-During one procedure, treat <2 cm 2.
+Or Podophyllin, 10-25% in tincture of benzoin is applied to the affected area, which should be dry before removing the speculum.
+During one procedure, < 2 cm 2 should be treated.
 If necessary, the procedure is repeated at intervals of 1 week.
-In connection with the possibility of systemic absorption, some experts warn against using podophyllin in the vagina.
-The safety of the use of podophyllin during pregnancy is not proven.
+Due to the possibility of systemic absorption, some experts caution against using podophyllin in the vagina.
+The safety of podophyllin use during pregnancy has not been proven.

 Cryotherapy with liquid nitrogen.